A highly-sensitive optical receiver optimized for speech bandwidth

 As mentioned above, "good" weak-signal performance may be obtained by setting a nominal Q1 drain current, but if you wish to eke out the very best possible performance (that is, the best signal-noise ratio) one can "tweak" to find the optimal drain current for the specific device being used.

 Connected to the receiver, via shielded audio cable, is a laptop PC running the Spectran program.
-With this program, one can take measurements of the strength of the audio signal from the receiver's detection of the modulated LED and compare it with the noise floor.
+With this program one can take measurements of the strength of the audio signal from the receiver's detection of the modulated LED and compare it with the noise floor.

 This scheme has been used many times and with repeatable results, but there are a few important factors to consider:

 When optimizing a receiver, one would typically set R5 at a fairly high value (say, 220 ohms) and the parallel fixed resistors of decreasing value (typically starting at 1k-2k) noting the measured signal-noise ratio, the value of the added resistor, and the voltage across R5 for each test.
 At some point, further increases in Q1's drain current (e.g. lower values at R5) will start causing a decrease in signal-noise ratio.
-Note that while a potentiometer may be used for R5, be warned that these devices can be extremely noisy - especially when such low signal levels are involved due to the probability of wiper noise!
-If a potentiometer is used, one must always measure the value and substitute it with a fixed resistor and re-check the signal-noise ratio!

 Note that "best" performance does not need to coincide with maximum gain - which is why it is absolutely necessary that one is always measuring signal-to-noise ratio!
 If, for example, you were to make a circuit change that caused the signal being received to drop by 3dB - but your noise floor dropped by 6 dB - your receiver is actually able to "hear" 3dB better, despite the drop in gain!